DylanCompsci123/Grade12CompSciPortfolio/index.md

 - 📝 Blog/Reflection: [Reflection #2](./posts/second_reflection.md)

 ## About me
 I enjoy making music and playing piano.
-I also enjoy coding, mainly in python and java as well as engineering(Hardware based) In the future, I want to pursue a career in mechanical engineering, specifically in the AI/Tech sectors I hope to learn more about the programming languages
+I also enjoy coding, mainly in python and java as well as engineering(Hardware based).
+In the future, I want to pursue a career in mechanical engineering, specifically in the AI/Tech sectors I hope to learn more about the programming languages